-Project Environmental Management Plan
+Environmental Management Plan

-Document and implement a Project Environmental Management Plan that complies with the NSW Government Environmental Management Systems Guidelines.
+Develop and implement an Environmental Management Plan that complies with the EMS Guidelines.

-The Contractor may elect to complete Preliminaries Schedule - Project Environmental Management Plan as required to suit the project and implement the completed version as the Project Environmental Management Plan.
+The Contractor may elect to complete Schedule to Preliminaries - Environmental Management Plan, adding objectives and actions as required to suit the risks/hazards associated with the work under the Contract, and implement the completed version as the Environmental Management Plan.

-Submit the Project Environmental Management Plan no later than 7 days before construction work commences.
-Submit revisions to the Plan.
+Submit the Environmental Management Plan no later than 7 days before construction work commences.
+Do not start construction work before a complying Environmental Management Plan has been submitted.